-Net cash used in operating activities during the year ended December 31, 2015 was \$115,600 compared to \$6,500 during the year ended December 31, 2014.
+Net cash used in operating activities during the year ended December 31, 2016 was \$600,400 compared to \$115,600 during the year ended December 31, 2015.
 Cash used in operating activities is driven by our net loss and adjusted by non-cash items and changes in operating assets and liabilities.
-Non-cash adjustments primarily include depreciation, amortization of intangible assets and stock based compensation expense.
-In 2015, net non-cash adjustments totaled \$962,400 and in 2014, net non-cash adjustments totaled \$1.65 million.
-In 2015, the net effect of changes in operating assets and liabilities was an increase in cash by approximately \$2.3 million, primarily due to a decrease in accounts receivable of \$1.7 million and the decrease in fixed assets from the sale of 2 CoronaLuxTM units for \$780,500.
+Non-cash adjustments primarily include depreciation and amortization of property & equipment and intangible assets, stock based compensation expense and in 2016, asset impairment expense.
+In 2016, net non-cash adjustments totaled \$962,400.
+In 2016, the net effect of changes in operating assets and liabilities was an increase in cash by approximately \$2.2 million, primarily due to the increase in accounts payable and accrued liabilities of \$1.4 million, an increase of \$503,000 in billings in excess of revenue on uncompleted contracts, offset by an increase of \$884,600 in accounts receivable and prepaid and other assets of \$288,700.
+The increase in accounts receivable is primarily due to the timing of invoicing on client contracts.
+The increase in accounts payable and accrued liabilities in 2016 was primarily increases in vendor payables due to the significant increase in environmental solutions revenue in 2016.
+In 2015, the net effect of changes in operating assets and liabilities was an increase in accounts receivable of \$1.7 million and the decrease in fixed assets from the sale of 2 CoronaLuxTM units for \$780,500.
 In 2015, other changes in operating assets and liabilities offset each other resulting in no significant change in cash.
-In 2014, the net effect of changes in operating assets and liabilities was a reduction of cash by approximately \$896,500, primarily due to an increase in accounts receivable of nearly \$2 million from 2013 to 2014, offset by increases of \$195,000 in accounts payable and accrued liabilities, an increase of \$138,200 in billings in excess of revenue on uncompleted contracts, an increase in deferred revenue and customer deposits of \$718,600.
-The decrease in accounts receivable is primarily due to a substantial decrease in revenues in the 4th quarter of 2015, \$3.2 million, compared to the 4th quarter of 2014, \$5.4 million.
-The increase in accounts payable and accrued liabilities in 2014 was primarily increases in vendor payables due to the significant increase in revenues in Q4 2014 and compensation and accrued bonuses.
-The increase in deferred revenue and customer deposits in 2014 results from non-refundable placement fees associated with several CoronaLuxTM unit, which are amortized over the term of the agreement and deposits on CoronaLuxTM units ordered but not yet delivered.